 Some varieties of affogato include liqueur such as Frangelico, amaretto, or others.

-Cortado is even ratio of steamed milk and espresso in a regular cup.
+A cortado contains an even ratio of steamed milk and espresso in a regular cup.
 It has a flat texture similar to flat white coffee but stronger in taste.

 The most popular variation of cortado is Gibraltar coffee, which became famous in San Francisco.
 The proper way to serve Gibraltar is with a special glass of the same name.
 Unlike regular cortado, it is served cold.

 Farmers then collect these digested coffee beans from the feces of these animals, process them, and sell them as coffee beans.
-As you might imagine, it’s one of the most expensive in the world.
+As you might imagine, it’s one of the most expensive delicacies in the world.